simonmichael/hledger/hledger/hledger.m4.md

 # Options

-Run `hledger -h` to see general command line help, and general options which are common to most hledger commands.
-These options can be written anywhere on the command line:
+Run `hledger -h` to see general command line help.
+The following general options are common to most hledger commands.
+General options can be written either before or after the command name.

 _generaloptions_

-Some reporting options can also be written as [query arguments](#queries).

-# Command line tips

-Here are some details useful to know about for hledger command lines (and elsewhere).
-Feel free to skip this section until you need it.

-## Option repetition
+Usually hledger accepts any unambiguous flag prefix, eg you can write `--tl` instead of `--tldr` or `--dry` instead of `--dry-run`.

-If options are repeated in a command line, hledger will generally use the last (right-most) occurence.
+If the same option appears more than once in a command, usually the last (right-most) wins.

+With most commands, arguments are interpreted as a hledger [query](hledger.md#queries) which filter the data.
+Some queries can be expressed either with options or with arguments.

+Below are more tips for using the command line interface - feel free to skip these until you need them.

 ## Special characters